 Morgan: He fell into a river?
 Of course Shaw's alive.
 Haven't you ever seen a John Carpenter movie?

-- Babylon 5: John Sheridan, on a hostile planet, drops a nuclear bomb on his own location.
+Babylon 5: John Sheridan, on a hostile planet, dropped a nuclear bomb on his own location.
 While jumping into a bottomless pit.
-The other cast members can't even make sense of the reports about what happened, let alone find the body.
+The other cast members couldn't even make sense of the reports about what happened, let alone find the body.
 Some of them refused to believe that he was dead.
 He was.
 He got better.

 Beckett: Yeah, because she was vaporized in the explosion.